-1. お正月 (おしょうがつ or Oshougatsu) refers to the new year period, or more specifically the festival that occurs on the first couple days of the January, usually when most businesses close, and people take a break from their stressful jobs.
-Japanese mostly spend this time with their families, together as they see off 2017, and welcoming in a fresh new year.
+お正月 (おしょうがつ or Oshougatsu) refers to the new year period at the calendar year end.
+More specifically, it means the festival that occurs on the first couple days of January.
+At this time, most businesses close, and people take a break from their stressful jobs.
+Japanese mostly spend this time with their families, generally heading back to their hometown.
+There they will spend time with their families, saying farewell to the current year and welcoming in a fresh new year.

-According to Chinese Zodiac horoscopes (and we treat this as pure speculation), those who fit into the ‘Year of the Dog’ cycle may not only be presented with many opportunities but also a few challenges too.
+According to Chinese Zodiac horoscopes (and we treat this as pure speculation), those who fit the ‘Year of the Dog’ years should be prepared for 2018.
+While they may be presented with many opportunities, they will also encounter a few challenges too.
 However, once the obstacles are overcome, you should find a smoother ride ahead.
-However, we hope it is smooth sailing for all of you from January!
+In contrast, we hope it is smooth sailing for all of you from January!

-3. 初詣 (はつもうで or Hatsumoude) refers to a person’s first visit to either a お寺 (おてら or Otera) meaning ‘Temple’ or 神社 (じんじゃ or Jinjya) meaning ‘Shrine’, on the first of January or the first day of the incoming year.
-As the Japanese tradition goes, many visit these sacred places of worship to pray for good fortune and health throughout the year.
-People usually make a small coin donation, and then follow a few simple steps in hope of having their wishes granted from the heavens.
+初詣 (はつもうで or Hatsumoude) refers to a person’s first visit to either a お寺 (おてら or Otera) meaning ‘Temple’ or 神社 (じんじゃ or Jinjya) meaning ‘Shrine’.
+On one of the first few days in January, many visit a temple or shrine.
+As the Japanese tradition goes, they visit these sacred places of worship to pray for good fortune and health throughout the year.
+People usually make a small coin donation too, for example, 5 yen or 50 yen.
+After following a few simple steps, people pray to the gods in hope of having their wishes granted.

-4. 新年抱負 (しんねんほうふ or Shinnen Houfu) is literally translated as ‘New Year’s Resolution’, and is a person’s opportunity to make some kind of improvement or positive change in their life.
-However, the biggest difficulty with any change is sticking to it, and so if you can keep at it and maintain that motivation to make a positive improvement, then you truly are a winner.
+新年抱負 (しんねんほうふ or Shinnen Houfu) is literally translated into ‘New Year’s Resolution’.
+Across many cultures, people use the new year as an opportunity to make some kind of improvement or positive change in their life.
+Naturally, the biggest difficulty with making any significant change is sticking to it.
+If you can truly maintain your motivation then hopefully you can also make a positive long-term improvement.
 Best of luck!

-新年会 (しんねんかい or Shinnenkai) is the term used to describe ‘New Year Parties’, which are surprisingly quite a popular event in Japan.
-Occurring in January of each year, they are designed to welcome in the new year with colleagues or even a common way to meet with new or existing contacts.
-It is very similar to 忘年会 (ぼうねんかい or bounenkai) which are ‘End of Year Parties’ that occur regularly in December.
+新年会 (しんねんかい or Shinnenkai) is the term used to describe ‘New Year Parties’.
+These are quite popular events in Japan, especially in the corporate world.
+They generally occur in January of each year and are designed to welcome in the new year with colleagues or even new or existing contacts.
+They are very similar to 忘年会 (ぼうねんかい or bounenkai) which are ‘End of Year Parties’ that occur in December.

-お年玉 (おとしだま or Otoshi Dama) is the Japanese custom occurring on new years day )Jan 1), when parents give money to their children.
+お年玉 (おとしだま or Otoshi Dama) is the Japanese custom occurring on January 1, New Year’s day.
+On this day, parents will give money to their children.
 The gift is usually presented to each child in a brightly decorated or red coloured envelope.
-The amount of money the parents give usually depends on the age of the child, but it is not uncommon to see amounts of 10,000 yen or more handed out.
-Hopefully, you too were also lucky enough to get 20,000 yen (as pictured below) or more this year!
-Happy New Year from FAQ!
+The amount of money the parents give usually depends on the age of the child.
+Yet, it is not uncommon to see amounts of 10,000 yen or more handed out.
+Hopefully, you too were also lucky enough to get some kind of financial reward (as pictured below).